Take It Outdoors

-Trimble Pathfinder Office is available in the GIS Laboratory for mission planning, exporting, and performing post-processing corrections to GPS collected data.
+Trimble Pathfinder Office is available in the GIS Laboratory for mission planning, data dictionary creation, data retrieval, and performing post-processing corrections.

-Additional equipment available through the GeoData Center and the Dept of Environmental Studies include a Sokkia total survey station, a Trimble Pro XR (backpack-style) GPS, and an ArcPad-running Thales GPS/mobile GIS with real-time differential beacon.
+Additional equipment available through the GeoData Center and the Dept of Environmental Studies includes:

 Tutorials and resources for Trimble Junos